Scheifele scores twice, Jets hold off Stars 4-3

+DALLAS (AP) -- Mark Scheifele has hurt the Dallas Stars even more than the other teams in the Central Division.

-DALLAS (AP) -- Mark Scheifele scored two more goals against the Dallas Stars, propelling the Winnipeg Jets to a 4-3 victory Thursday night.
+Scheifele scored two more goals against Dallas and narrowly missed two others, propelling the Winnipeg Jets to a 4-3 victory Thursday night.

+At the other end, Jets goalie Ondrej Pavelec made a season-high 39 saves.

+Scheifele has five goals in four games between the teams this season, with the Jets winning three.
+He has a seven-game point streak against the Stars, with seven goals and seven assists.

 Dallas led 2-1 until Scheifele tied the game with 53 seconds left in the first period.
 He gave the Jets a 3-2 lead during a 5-on-3 power play 5:56 into the second.

-Scheifele has five goals in four games between the teams this season.
-He has a seven-game point streak against the Stars, with seven goals and seven assists.
+Just 23 seconds later, Scheifele scored from the inside edge of the right faceoff circle.

+''Go back a year and a half ago, the number of posts that (Scheifele) hit as a young guy,'' Winnipeg coach Paul Maurice said. ''He's got a little more poise with that puck and he's placing it better.''

 Bryan Little gave Winnipeg a 1-0 lead 6:50 into the game.
-Dallas' John Klingberg and Jamie Benn scored barely two minutes apart midway through the first period.
+John Klingberg and Benn scored for Dallas barely two minutes apart midway through the first period.

+Pavelec's teammates blocked 29 Dallas shots, including eight by Toby Enstrom.
+The Stars had 83 shot attempts to 43 for Winnipeg.

+Kari Lehtonen made 25 saves for the Stars, but gave up the puck behind the net and didn't skate back around in time to stop Nikolaj Ehlers' shot for the Jets' final goal at 12:51 of the second period.

-Nikolaj Ehlers also scored in the second for the Jets.
-Patrick Eaves scored at 17:58 to pull the Stars to 4-3.
+Patrick Eaves scored at 17:58 of the second to pull the Stars to 4-3.

-Jets goalie Ondrej Pavelec made 39 saves as the Stars put a season-high 42 shots on goal.

 Winnipeg has won a season-high three consecutive games, all on the road.
 The Jets had nine two-game winning streaks before that.